icerockdev/mobile-multiplatform-gradle-plugin/README.md

 mobile.multiplatform.useIosShortcut=false
 ```

+Also by default `iosSimulatorArm64` target will be created (with connection to `iosMain` and
-To disable warning about used ios targets add into `gradle.properties` line:
+ `iosTest` if was used ios shortcut.
+To disable it add into `gradle.properties` line:
 ```
-mobile.multiplatform.iosTargetWarning=false
+mobile.multiplatform.withoutIosSimulatorArm64=false
 ```

 ### Setup AndroidManifest.xml in androidMain sourceSet